placeholder

 Northern Health offers the measles vaccine by appointment.
 Many primary care, walk-in clinics and pharmacies carry the measles vaccine.
 Please call ahead to make sure the vaccine is available before you visit.
 Click here to find an immunization clinic near you.

-For more information, please check ImmunizeBC.
+For more information, please check Immunizations.

 The MMR vaccine (measles, mumps, rubella) lasts for a lifetime.
 Two doses of measles vaccine are 99 per cent effective at preventing measles.
 One dose of vaccine is 95 per cent effective.